metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-VirusTotal.md

 Do not specify sigcheck file, only path to where sigcheck is located.
 By default working directory and PATH is searched for sigcheck64.exe.
 On 32 bit operating system sigcheck.exe is searched instead.
-If location to sigcheck executable is not found then no VirusTotal scan and report is done.
+If SysInternals suite was installed trough MS Store sigcheck is named sigcheck.exe ragless of OS bitness If location to sigcheck executable is not found then no VirusTotal scan and report is done.

 ```yaml